indoorLBS/ISQEA/README.md

 You are welcome to use our code and datasets for research use, but please do not forget to cite our paper :).

 Tiantian Liu, Huan Li, Hua Lu, Muhammad Aamir Cheema, and Lidan Shou.
-Indoor Spatial Queries: Modeling, Indexing, and Processing [Experiment & Analysis].
+Indoor Spatial Queries: Modeling, Indexing, and Processing.
 EDBT, 2021.